d3spis3d/na-streamer/na-backend/README.md

   `cd bin && ./console.sh setup-orientdb.osql`

-* Exit the docker container and confirm the music database has been created by going to the OrientDB web console at `<docker-host>:<anotherlocalportnum>` in a web browser
+* Exit the docker container and confirm the music database has been created by going to the OrientDB web console at `<docker-host>:7001` in a web browser

+* Create a `config.js` file with the following configuration:

+  `module.exports = {
+    databaseHost: '<database-host>',
+    databasePort: '7000',
+    username: '<username-setup-in-xml>',
+    password: '<password-of-username>'
+  };`